 The Meter Administrator (MA) – is responsible for providing HH consumption data into Settlement.
 This is the consumption of a particular Customer in kWh, for each half hour of every day.
 The Supplier will appoint the MA for Settlement purposes.

 BSCCo (the Balancing and Settlement Code Company, the role fulfilled by Elexon) - is responsible for ensuring that the processes within BSCP520 ‘Unmetered Supplies Registered in SMRS’ are carried out effectively.
-BSCCo is also responsible for issuing Charge Codes and Switch Regimes to Customers such as product manufacturers and county councils that have an Unmetered Supply inventory.
+BSCCo is also responsible for issuing Charge Codes and Switch Regimes to Product Manufacturers and Customers such as Local or Highways Authorities.
 BSCCo also coordinates the Central Management Systems (CMS) approval process.

 Unmetered Supplies User Group (UMSUG) - An expert group reporting to the Supplier Volume Allocation Group (SVG) advising them on the UMS arrangements under the Balancing and Settlement Code (BSC).
 Their work includes reviewing Charge Code applications, advising on changes to the relevant BSC subsidiary documents (e.g. BSCP520), the resolution of issues and new developments relating to UMS.
 The UMSUG is chaired by BSCCo and meets on an ad-hoc basis driven by the SVG and business need.